lionheart/LionheartCurrencyTextField/README.md

 [![Platform](https://img.shields.io/cocoapods/p/LionheartCurrencyTextField.svg?style=flat)](http://cocoapods.org/pods/LionheartCurrencyTextField)
 ![Swift](http://img.shields.io/badge/swift-3-blue.svg?style=flat)

+LionheartCurrencyTextField is a drop-in replacement for UITextField that displays currency values the way you'd expect it to.
+It's based on the user's current locale, so in the US, typing "12345.12" will output "$12,345.12".

+If you're currently choosing between LionheartCurrencyTextField and another alternative, please read about our [philosophy](https://gist.github.com/dlo/86208878ff976261fa16).

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory.

 ![](LionheartCurrencyTextField.gif)

-## Requirements

 ## Installation